Kuadrant/multicluster-gateway-controller/gateway_conditions.md

 ```

 When reconciled, the condition may change to 1 of 2 states.
-If the Gateway is syntactically and semantically valid, the condition changes to:
+If the Gateway is syntactically and semantically valid, and references a supported gatewayClassName, the condition changes to:

 ```yaml
     - lastTransitionTime: "2023-02-03T13:45:58Z"